SoCal forecast: Red-flag conditions remaining in some communities until Friday night

 LOS ANGELES (KABC) -- The red-flag conditions are lessening in Southern California but will remain in some communities through Friday night.

-Northern Los Angeles County and Ventura County will remain on red-flag warning until about 6 p.m.
+Northern Los Angeles County and Ventura County will remain under a red flag warning until about 6 p.m.
 Friday.

 Los Angeles and Orange counties will see a warm day Friday with temperatures reaching about 80 degrees.